bharatkumar00797/-Web-Application-on-AWS--Serverless/README.md

 * Build a Lambda function to handle the CRUD operations on the DynamoDB table. \
 * Use S3 to store and host the web application's static files (HTML, CSS, and JavaScript). \
 * Create a CloudFront distribution to serve the S3-hosted static files with low latency. \

-### Expected Outcome:

-Additionally, you will have experience working with AWS services and integrating them to build a complete solution.